Herald

 Configure Git

-3. Install the authorized users’ public SSH keys at /mnt/sda1/var/git/.ssh/authorized_keys.
+/etc/passwd,/etc/group, and/etc/shadow.
+Set the user’s shell to/usr/bin/git-shelland his home directory to/mnt/sda1/var/git. - Install the authorized users’ public SSH keys at

 Configure the host firewall